ajuala/gogem/README.md

 gogem chat
 ```

 This will display some helpful commands then starts REPL for executing your prompts.
-To exit the chat loop type `:quit` in lowercase (all chat commands are lowercase) followed by the ENTER key on your keyboard.
+To exit the chat type `:quit` in lowercase (all chat commands are lowercase) followed by the ENTER key on your keyboard.
 To send a message, start with `:prompt ` followed by your messsge, and then ENTER.

 ```
 gogem chat